serjisa/py-fastglmpca/README.md

 - `learning_rate` : float, optional
     Base step size for updates (used as initial step when line search is enabled).
 Default is 0.5.
 - `line_search` : bool, optional
     Enables backtracking line search to ensure monotonic improvement and better stability.
-Default is True.
+Default is False.
 - `batch_size_rows` : int or None, optional
     Number of rows for batched computations of expectation terms; tunes memory vs speed.
 Default uses an adaptive value up to 1024.
 - `batch_size_cols` : int or None, optional